Mo - Do: 9 - 16 Uhr

 - M 6 : Research module

-In particular in module M4: Self-studies: students develop their ability of independent learning and research.
+Especially through module M4: Self-studies students develop their ability of independent learning and research.
+In module M6: Research module students participate in a philosophical colloquium that enables intensive discussions of others’ and their own research approaches.
 Intensive and individual support by the professors and their employees is ensured by the beneficial relation of students and teachers.

 The studies provide ideal preparation for postgraduate studies in the subject of Philosophy or work in other areas connected to philosophy.
 This includes in particular publishing, journalism, personnel management, media, public and private facilities of science administration and organizations or institutions of education and further education.
 Additionally, the Master's degree program, in combination with other qualifications, prepares for work in facilities of education and science management (libraries, archives, museums or institutes).